 Senior Fertility Nurse Specialist, Jackie Richardson – fertility options for lesbian couples at Bourn Hall

 There are many treatment options for same-sex female couples – IUI or IVF, shared motherhood, using known donors or a sperm bank – and the fertility health and well-being of both partners need to be taken into consideration when planning treatment.
 Counselling is also available at Bourn Hall to help make crucial decisions and to explore the implications of using donor sperm.
-Jackie is happy to talk about all these options and to answer anonymised questions from participants.

 This webinar will explore the fertility options for lesbian couples available at Bourn Hall and the wider issues to consider if you are looking to start your own family.